Cue Control

 You must have a clear enrichment-based objective before using your vice.
 This is how you rewire your brain to associate your vice as a tool and tool alone.

 If your objective is learn how to fold clothes on YouTube you must have this knowledge pre-instilled in your brain before any browsing is done.

 You should know the answer to both of these questions before using your vice as a tool:

 - What do I want to accomplish?

-- Is it for educational purposes?
+- Is it for enrichment purposes?

-# Train yourself to catch and rewind going off-topic
+# Catch yourself going off-topic and rewind

 If find yourself going off objective do not get upset, in fact it is a opportunity.
 Your brain is so use to mindless use without having any purpose behind each action.